pydraw/pydraw/examples/readme.md

 The examples are listed in order of complexity and categorized by subject.

+See the [networking guide](../network.md) for a complete multiplayer walkthrough and API overview.

 ### Bouncy Window

 Just a basic window with two boxes that bounce around, and when they overlap they change color!